Helltown

 “The story is not subtle; it literally ruins the plot in like 5 seconds of the game if you talk to every NPC.
 If you have watched a lot of horror, it's not hard to surmise who/what Lilith is.”

 “Story-wise, there's a lot going on that doesn't get resolved in-game.
-Though I think having some mysteries left unsolved makes the plot more intriguing, players that prefer a full-fledged story that neatly ties itself up may find themselves disappointed after acquiring all of the endings.”
+While having some mysteries left unsolved can make the plot more intriguing, players who prefer a fully fleshed-out story that neatly ties itself up may find themselves disappointed after acquiring all of the endings.”

 - 22 % positive mentions